neoclient/neoclient/README.md

 def b64decode(value: str = Path()):
     ...
 ```
-This approach comes with added benefits, such as being able to specify a `default` value:
+This approach comes with added benefits, such as being able to specify validation constraints.
 ```python
 from fastclient import FastClient, Path